Torque's Proportional Pricing

 We call it Proportional Pricing© because it automatically adjusts to the price the bag of coffee is sold at.
 Proportional Pricing changes the value equation of the coffee supply chain.
 Instead of the commodity market deciding what a coffee farmer's coffee is worth, you the customer decide its value.
 Proportional Pricing means that a preset percentage of that value is due the coffee producer.
 You know the exact impact your purchase has on the coffee producer.
 No complex math, no 50 page reports, no long explanations, sob stories or strings attached.
 It's just the Producer's Portion.

-Our vision is that all craft coffee roasters will embrace Proportional Pricing© so that we can harness our collective super power to bring coffee into equilibrium.
-Whether it's 20%, 18%, 10% or any other number, the impact is the clarity & transparency it delivers.
-The exact percentage is not crucial, it is the direct action of valuing a producer's coffee based on a preset value equation that brings the coffee supply chain a little closer to equilibrium.
+Our vision is that all craft coffee roasters will embrace Proportional Pricing so that we can harness our collective super power to make coffee better.
+The exact percentage can vary, it is the direct action of valuing a producer's coffee based on a preset value equation that brings the coffee supply chain a little closer to equilibrium.

 We would love to talk with any interested roaster, producer, exporter or importer and share how we make it work and how it changed our entire approach to coffee buying.
 This kind of radical approach is not for everyone, but it works for us and it works for coffee producers.
 We think it can work for others as well.